DavidP101/DavidP101.github.io/README.md

 The majority of the audio was sourced from [BBC Sound Effects](http://bbcsfx.acropolis.org.uk/).
 Audio for the UI was sourced from the [Content Examples](https://docs.unrealengine.com/en-us/Resources/ContentExamples).
 The audio for the footsteps was sourced from the [Couch Knights Demo](https://www.unrealengine.com/marketplace/couch-knights).

-## Particle
+## Particle & UI

-The smoke particle effect was sourced from the UE4 starter content in addition to the majority of materials used in the particle effects aswell.
+The smoke particle effect was sourced from the UE4 Starter Content in addition to the majority of materials used in the particle effects aswell.
+The star texture for the objective marker was sourced from the UE4 Content Examples.
+Blueprint to draw the objective marker on screen was also sourced from the same location (this was converted to C++).

 ## Lessons Learned